Howard Cantour.com

 Howard Cantour.com is a 2012 American short film directed by actor Shia LaBeouf.
 The short was shown at the Cannes Film Festival on May 18, 2012, followed by an online premiere on December 17, 2013.
 The short film follows the eponymous internet film critic Howard Cantour, who was played by Jim Gaffigan.
-Howard Cantour.com is derived from Justin M. Damiano, a comic by Dan Clowes, although LaBeouf did not seek permission from Clowes, or acknowledge Clowes in the film's credits.
+Howard Cantour.com was plagiarized from Justin M. Damiano, a comic by Dan Clowes, as the premise and much of the dialog is identical, and LaBeouf took credit for the film but did not seek permission from Clowes or acknowledge Clowes in the film's credits.